 “That time, it was more about the employer and how much the HR would like to reveal.
 Candidates would not ask too many questions.
-We just had standard questions, interview form and competencies which were unable to accurately map candidates.
-Today even freshers ask you what’s the size of the organization, what’s the revenue and company’s vision. “
+We just had standard questions, interview form, and competencies which were unable to accurately map candidates.
+Today even freshers ask you what’s the size of the organization, what’s the revenue and the company’s vision. “

-Sonal had her first stint with technology in sales hiring back in around 2007-2008 when recruitment process was more about rounds of interviews while assessments were used more as a post facto validation tool.
-Line managers would have their individual surrogates to assess relationship, influencing and communication skills.
+Sonal had her first stint with technology in sales hiring back in around 2007-2008 when the recruitment process was more about rounds of interviews while assessments were used more as a post facto validation tool.
+Line managers would have their individual surrogates to assess the relationship, influencing and communication skills.
 Not being happy with the generic profiling reports showed up to line managers, Sonal asked the vendor to connect organizational competencies to the online profiler.
 Talking about the change, she added, “Along with the report, I started getting scoresheet of my competencies.
 Once this was possible, the assessments made more sense to all stakeholders and became a decision influencer.
-We began using it for all roles upto middle managers.”
+We began using it for all roles up to middle managers.”

 Modern Foods now uses virtual and blended assessment centres, leadership and psychometric profiling for hiring, learning and development purposes.
 Sonal believes that technology has indeed revolutionized the entire recruitment process.
 Differentiating the modern method from the traditional one, she says, “Modern methods give you an easy record and reference which traditional pen-and-paper tests don’t.
 Personal interviews are prone to subjective bias and recency influences, while new age digitized processes allow interviewers a reflective approach leading to more informed decision making.”